 Then in 2014, I moved out of the wealthy north side of San Francisco to a middle-class neighborhood on the west side.
 It feels great living next to plumbers, grocery store managers, house painters, and retirees.

-By 2023, I plan to take a larger step in FOMO reduction by moving to Hawaii, where life is more laid back.
+By 2030, I plan to take a larger step in FOMO reduction by leaving San Francisco moving to Hawaii.
+Life is more laid back and stress free on the islands.
 San Francisco has one of the lowest children per capita in the country.
 I think it would be nice to raise a family in a family friendly environment.

 Finally, to reduce my investing FOMO, I will continue to carve out between 10% – 20% of my investable assets on individual investments.
-These individual investments include stock picks, real estate crowdfunding, venture debt, and venture capital.
+These individual investments include, real estate crowdfunding, venture debt, venture capital, and my favorite growth stocks.

 - FOMO may be a big reason why many delay having children.